From the report of a crime to the final appeal, find out what you can expect from the process of a theft case.

 Answers to Your Questions About Theft Charges

 Prior convictions can affect the punishment a defendant will receive for their current theft charges in Texas if they are found guilty.
 Jail time and/or fines may be increased due to previous convictions.
-In addition, if you have a felony or misdemeanor conviction in Texas, it may be it difficult to get a loan, a job or a place to live.
+In addition, if you have a felony or misdemeanor conviction in Texas, it may be difficult to get a loan, a job or a place to live.

 Read more about how prior convictions affect Houston theft cases.